~~~~ This is Page 6 ~~~~

 They said via "artificial photo receptors connected directly to the optic nerve".
-Right on the nose!
-It's just getting off the ground, with the implantable retina chip array and the tiny TV camera.
-About 50 completely blind people are actually now walking around on an experimental basis, with cameras in their eyeglasses broadcasting to an electronic implant in their retinas, showing lights and shapes.
+2011 was almost on the nose!
+At least 50 completely blind people are walking around with cameras in eyeglasses broadcasting to an implant in their retinas, seeing lights and shapes.
 Read about it here:

 "By 2014-- implantable eyes, yielding an end to most blindness".